-• During 2018, IPL's comprehensive risk management process was strengthened by a detailed risk and opportunity analysis using two future climate-related scenarios (a 2 Degree scenario and a 4 Degree scenario) specifically created for IPL by a specialist third party.
+• During 2018, IPL's comprehensive risk management process was strengthened by a detailed risk and opportunity analysis using two future climaterelated scenarios (a 2 Degree scenario and a 4 Degree scenario) specifically created for IPL by a specialist third party.
 Identified risks relating to water availability and pricing, rainfall changes which may impact IPL's farming and mining customers and water management at IPL sites (at the longer time frames associated with climate change) were reviewed by the Audit and Risk Management Committee of the Board and formally assigned to the ET for management.
-Risk controls and risk control owners are being identified in 2019 and the management of these risks will be reported on to the Board through the established risk management reporting process.
-These risks will also be added to IPL's risk registers for annual review.